Quasicoherent sheaves for dagger analytic geometry: Introduction

 \section{Introduction}

 This work is borne from the author's desire for a good theory of quasicoherent sheaves in $p$-adic analytic geometry, whilst taking a somewhat elementary and classical approach.
-The groundbreaking works of \cite{andreychev_pseudocoherent_2021,CondensedMathematics,CondensedComplexGeometry,mann_p-adic_2022}, and Juan Esteban Rodriguez Camargo (forthcoming), represent several highly successful approaches in various contexts already.
-In contrast and complement to theirs, we try to present what can be done without the use of condensed mathematics, derived geometry, animation, the theory of descendable algebras, categorified locales, compactifications, or adic spaces.
+The groundbreaking works of \cite{andreychev_pseudocoherent_2021,CondensedMathematics,CondensedComplexGeometry,mann_p-adic_2022,Camargo_deRham}, represent several highly successful approaches in various contexts already.
+In contrast and complement to theirs, we try to present what can be done without the use of condensed mathematics, derived geometry, animation, categorified locales, or compactifications.
 Since we have decided not to use derived geometry, we cannot obtain a six-functor formalism in the sense of \cite{mann_p-adic_2022}, as we will not be able to obtain arbitrary base change for lower shriek functors.

 Let us first try to explain the obstructions to such a theory.
 It is well known due to the example of Gabber \cite[Example 2.1.6]{ConradRelativeAmpleness} that the na\"ive definition of a quasicoherent sheaf is ill-behaved in analytic geometry.
 The inherent pathology is the failure of flatness of localizations, with respect to the completed tensor product.
 To fix this, for our theory of quasicoherent sheaves we will need to glue categories of complexes of modules along derived localizations.
 However, mapping cones in triangulated categories fail to be functorial in general and so one cannot, for instance, define a ``glued sheaf" along two open subsets to be the ``fiber of the two restriction morphisms".
 This necessitates the introduction of higher algebra; instead of triangulated categories, we use stable $\infty$-categories; this is also a feature of \cite{andreychev_pseudocoherent_2021,mann_p-adic_2022,CondensedComplexGeometry}.
-We assume familiarity with the basics, and direct the reader to \cite{HigherAlgebra,HigherToposTheory,kerodon} and especially \cite{cisinski_higher_2019}, since we will define our quasicoherent sheaves as $\infty$-categories presented by model categories, and we will use model categories to perform calculations and produce functors.
+We assume familiarity with the basics, and direct the reader to \cite{HigherAlgebra,HigherToposTheory,kerodon} for details.